Mapping from ER Model to Relational Model

 In this scenario, every student can enroll in more than 1 compulsory course and for a compulsory course there can be more than 1 student.
 First Convert each entity and relationship to tables.
 Student table corresponds to Student Entity with key as S-Id.
 Similarly Compulsory_Courses table corresponds to Compulsory Courses Entity with key as C-Id.
 Enrolls Table represents relationship between Student and Compulsory_Courses (Which student enrolls in which course).
 So it will take attribute S-Id from Person and C-Id from Compulsory_Courses.

 Student Enrolls Compulsory_Courses S-Id Other Student Attribute S-Id C-Id C-Id Other Compulsory CourseAttribute S1 – S1 C1 C1 – S2 – S1 C2 C2 – S3 – S3 C1 C3 – S4 – S4 C3 C4 – S4 C2 S3 C3

 As we can see from Table 9, S-Id and C-Id both are repeating in Enrolls Table.
 But its combination is unique; so it can be considered as a key of Enrolls table.
 All tables’ keys are different, these can’t be merged.
 Primary Keys of all tables have been underlined.

-In this scenario, an employee can have many dependants and one dependant can depend on one employee.
-A dependant does not have any existence without an employee (e.g; you as a child can be dependant of your father in his company).
+In this scenario, an employee can have many dependents and one dependent can depend on one employee.
+A dependent does not have any existence without an employee (e.g; you as a child can be dependent of your father in his company).
 So it will be a weak entity and its participation will always be total.
 Weak Entity does not have key of its own.
 So its key will be combination of key of its identifying entity (E-Id of Employee in this case) and its partial key (D-Name).

 Article contributed by Sonal Tuteja.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above